Plumber in MontréalHousing & Career Guide · 2026

 How long does it take a Plumber to buy a home in Montréal?

-Based on 2026 market data, a Plumber earning approximately $78K/year needs around 9 yr 7 mo of gross income to afford a 2-bedroom condo in Montréal.
+Based on 2026 market data, a Plumber earning approximately $78K/year needs around 9 yr 7 mo of gross income to afford a 2-bedroom home in Montréal.
 This uses a standard savings and down-payment model.
-This is a manageable timeline relative to other major Canadian cities.
+This is a manageable timeline relative to other major cities.

 What percentage of income does a Plumber spend on rent in Montréal?

-At current market rents, a Plumber in Montréal spends approximately 30% of gross income on a 2-bedroom apartment.
+At current market rents ($1,950 CAD/mo for a 2BR), a Plumber in Montréal spends approximately 30% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
-Montréal is within or near the guideline — one of the healthier rent-to-income ratios for this occupation across Canadian cities.
+Montréal is within or near the guideline — one of the healthier rent-to-income ratios for this occupation.

 Is Montréal a good city for Plumbers to immigrate to?

-Shortage of licensed tradespeople in most cities.
+Shortage of licensed tradespeople in most cities in both Canada and the US.
 New construction and aging infrastructure both drive demand.
 French language proficiency is a practical requirement for most employment outside anglophone sectors.
 Bill 96 strengthens French requirements.
 From a financial standpoint, Montréal is one of the stronger options for Plumbers — both the ownership timeline and rent burden are within reasonable range.

-Do Plumbers need a Canadian licence to work in Montréal?
+Do Plumbers need a local licence to work in Montréal?

-Provincial journeyperson certificate required.
-Red Seal allows mobility across provinces.
+Canada: Provincial journeyperson certificate (Red Seal allows mobility).
+US: state-issued journeyman or master plumber licence.
 Credential recognition timelines vary — it is advisable to begin the process before arriving in Canada.
 Quebec has its own regulatory bodies and French-language requirements that can extend the licensing timeline.

 Get your personalised numbers